juliocnsouzadev/puzzles_sql/analysis/european_footbal_db/subqueries/README.md

 1. Select the country_id, date, home_goal, and away_goal columns in the main query.
 Complete the AVG value in the subquery.
 Complete the subquery column references, so that country_id is matched in the main and subquery.

+## Correlated subquery with multiple conditions
+Correlated subqueries are useful for matching data across multiple columns.
+In the previous exercise, you generated a list of matches with extremely high scores for each country.
+In this exercise, you're going to add an additional column for matching to answer the question -- what was the highest scoring match for each country, in each season?

+1.
+  - Select the country_id, date, home_goal, and away_goal columns in the main query.
+  - Complete the subquery: Select the matches with the highest number of total goals.
+  - Match the subquery to the main query using country_id and season.
+  - Fill in the correct logical operator so that total goals equals the max goals recorded in the subquery.